Monday, June 05, 2006

 [1] The court shall allow the introduction of any history of abusive conduct of a respondent even if the same was not directed against the applicant or the person for whom the application is made.

 [4] The court may grant any, some or all of the reliefs specified in Section 8 hereof in a PPO.
-A PPO shall be effective until revoked by a court upon application of the person in whose favor the order was issued.
+A PPO is effective until revoked by a court upon application of the person in whose favor the order was issued.

-[5] The court shall ensure immediate personal service of the PPO on respondent.
+[5] The court must ensure immediate personal service of the PPO on respondent.

-[6] The court shall not deny the issuance of protection order on the basis of the lapse of time between the act of violence and the filing of the application.
+[6] The court must not deny the issuance of protection order on the basis of the lapse of time between the act of violence and the filing of the application.

-[7] Regardless of the conviction or acquittal of the respondent, the Court must determine whether or not the PPO shall become final.
-Even in a dismissal, a PPO shall be granted as long as there is no clear showing that the act from which the order might arise did not exist.
+[7] Regardless of the conviction or acquittal of the respondent, the Court must determine whether or not the PPO should become final.
+Even in a dismissal, a PPO must be granted as long as there is no clear showing that the act from which the order might arise did not exist.

 What should the copy of the protection order contain?